Zhrack/Drunken-Dice-Tavern/content/Solo Games/Savage Worlds Fantasy Hexcrawl/Session 1.md

 > Location by content: Darkness, invisible, hard to see, fuzzy, nothing
 > Character by possession: Rich, wealthy, fancy clothes, ornaments, rings

 > The floor is kept in the dark, with most of the light coming from what can be described as irregular pieces of glass floating in mid air and as big as a person.
 On each side of each piece of glass, moving images of other locations can be seen.
-The duo recognizes the locations showed as different parts of Hoverkirk, but also other locations, together with the [[The Drinking Fire|The Drinking Fire]] trading post, this very tower and other kingdoms.
+The duo recognizes the locations showed as different parts of Hoverkirk, but also other locations, together with the [[./Play/Locations/The Drinking Fire|The Drinking Fire]] trading post, this very tower and other kingdoms.
 > Seems like the RA is monitoring places by unknown, probably magical, means, but no one seems to notice  being observed.

 FQ:"Do the RA present here ambush them?"
 Very Likely given the ongoing attack they are aware of.
 1, 2.
 5 total.
 No, almost exceptional.